How “Ifs” And “Thens” Are Hurting Single Women

 "You’re going to Rome by yourself?
 Maybe you’ll meet someone!"

-Not only is this exhausting, but it also sets single women up for a massive amount of disappointment.
+Not only is this exhausting but it also sets single women up for a massive amount of disappointment.
 Here’s an if and then for you: If she doesn’t meet someone on her trip, then does she still get to be happy she went to Rome?
-Will she be as happy as should could have been if the potential to “meet someone” had never been a focus?
+Will she be as happy as she could have been if the potential to "meet someone" had never been a focus?

 Advertisement